|obverse Chapter 2·||Turning Signs (Contents)||References||blog|

 A little book by Victoria Lady Welby has lately appeared entitled What is Meaning?
 The book has sundry merits, among them that of showing that there are three modes of meaning.
 But the best feature of it is that it presses home the question “What is meaning?”
 A word has meaning for us in so far as we are able to make use of it in communicating our knowledge to others and in getting at the knowledge that those others seek to communicate to us.
 That is the lowest grade of meaning.
 The meaning of a word is more fully the sum total of all the conditional predictions which the person who uses it intends to make himself responsible for or intends to deny.
 That conscious or quasiconscious intention in using the word is the second grade of meaning.
 But besides the consequences to which the person who accepts a word knowingly commits himself, there is a vast ocean of unforeseen consequences which the acceptance of the word is destined to bring about, not merely consequences of knowing but perhaps revolutions of society.
 One cannot tell what power there may be in a word or a phrase to change the face of the world; and the sum of those consequences makes up the third grade of meaning.Each ‘grade’ here involves the lower grades.
-At the second grade, the interpreter or reader of the word is always dealing with a double context and a double meaning: There's the context in which the author intended his meaning, and there's the context of the implicit question for which the reader seeks an answer in this text.
+At the second grade, the interpreter or reader of the word is always dealing with a double context and a double meaning: there's the context in which the author intended his meaning, and then there's the context of the implicit question for which the reader is seeking an answer in this text.
 Even at the first grade, which assumes a common language, the reader has her default meaning for any given word or phrase, and has to take the context supplied by the author into account in order to guess whether (or how much) that default is relevant to the present occasion of reading this text.EP2:255-6